Patrick Mullen (ice hockey): Playing career

-Undrafted out of college, Mullen signed a two-year entry-level free agent contract with the Los Angeles Kings on April 3, 2009.
+Undrafted out of college, Mullen signed a two-year entry-level free agent contract with the Los Angeles Kings on 3 April 2009.
 Playing with the Kings farm team the Manchester Monarchs, Mullen recorded his first professional point, an assist, in his first game, a 6–3 victory over the Albany River Rats.
 His first professional goal came almost two months later in a 4–2 win against the Springfield Falcons.
 After playing 36 games for the Monarchs, Mullen was sent down to their ECHL affiliate, the Ontario Reign.
 After playing only one game for the Reign, he was recalled by Manchester.
 He finished the year playing 8 more games for the Monarchs bring his total to 44 and recorded 4 goals and 10 points in his first professional season.
 In the playoffs Mullen played two games without recording a point.
 In his second season Mullen received more responsibilities after being added to the Monarchs power play unit, and while he played mostly on defense, he did see some ice time at forward.
 With the changes he doubled his production to 20 points in 67 games.
 During the off-season Mullen was re-signed by the Kings to a one-year contract.
 In his third season he again double his point production registering 41 points in 69 games.
 He also played in 4 playoff games for the Monarchs registering a goal and three points.

 Following the completion of his contract Mullen left the Kings organization as a free agent and signed with the Vancouver Canucks.
 Due to the depth on defense on Vancouver Mullen was not expected to make the Canucks out of training camp.
 With the 2012–13 lockout approaching Mullen was assigned to the Canuck's American Hockey League affiliate, the Chicago Wolves.
 In his second game with the Wolves Mullen suffered an injury to his left shoulder.
 The injury required surgery which ended his season.
 Despite his limited playing time in Chicago the Canucks re-signed Mullen to a one-year contract in the off-season.

-On March 4, 2014, Mullen was traded by the Canucks to the Ottawa Senators organization for Jeff Costello.
+On 4 March 2014, Mullen was traded by the Canucks to the Ottawa Senators organization for Jeff Costello.

-In the 2015–16 season, his third within the Senators' organization, Mullen was traded by Ottawa to the Nashville Predators in exchange for Conor Allen on January 14, 2016.
+In the 2015–16 season, his third within the Senators' organization, Mullen was traded by Ottawa to the Nashville Predators in exchange for Conor Allen on 14 January 2016.

-At the conclusion of the season and out of contract with the Predators, Mullen as a free agent left North America and accepted an initial try-out contract with Latvian club, Dinamo Riga of the KHL on July 27, 2016.
-He saw the ice in 39 KHL games, tallying four goals and eight assists, before parting ways with Dinamo on December 13, 2016.
-On February 2, 2017, having agreed to return to the AHL with the Binghamton Senators, Mullen was claimed off waivers by the Rochester Americans and played out the remainder of the 2016–17 season in collecting 14 points in 27 games.
+At the conclusion of the season and out of contract with the Predators, Mullen as a free agent left North America and accepted an initial try-out contract with Latvian club, Dinamo Riga of the KHL on 27 July 2016.
+He saw the ice in 39 KHL games, tallying four goals and eight assists, before parting ways with Dinamo on 13 December 2016.
+On 2 February 2017, having agreed to return to the AHL with the Binghamton Senators, Mullen was claimed off waivers by the Rochester Americans and played out the remainder of the 2016–17 season in collecting 14 points in 27 games.